RSA

 When to Use the Key

 If an honest MPC node succeeds with the key import MPC session, the protocol ensures that the MPC node will hold a correct key share.
-But the protocol does guarantee that all honest players will succeed, and some may have aborted and do not hold a key share.
+But the protocol does not guarantee that all honest players will succeed, and some may have aborted and do not hold a key share.
 This may unintentionally reduce the availability of the key.
 In the worst case, so few players will end up holding a key share, that no operation such as decryption can be performed with the key.
 To avoid this, you should make sure that all MPC nodes successfully completed the key import MPC session before using the imported key.

 Once the key is imported, you can obtain the public key as follows: